rogeryeosgit/DevoProject/Notes.md

 - Validate login data, provide a forget password feature and validate email address to be authentic

 - Add additional login methods (Google Sign-In, etc.)

+- Create Plans / Pick Plan / Update and DeletePlan (if owner)

+- Click into Plans to see verses for the month

+- Plans need to have month, date, passage, owner, short description, id

+- Design - Explansion panels to display plans